elixir-cloud-aai/elixir-aai-guidelines/guidelines.md

 clients can invoke an API, including the WES, TES, and DRS API.

-If it is desirable to limit the WES, TES and DRS API calls only to particular clients, and it is proposed that the APIs are configured to require the client credentials (e.g., a shared secret or a public key) and this particular secret work as a prerequisite for the acceptance of that credentials at a resource server as well as each API has an associated access control list allowing calls only by trusted clients.
+If it is desirable to limit the WES, TES and DRS API calls only to particular clients (Third-party application), and it is proposed that the APIs are configured to require the client credentials (e.g., a shared secret or a public key) and this particular secret work as a prerequisite for the acceptance of that credentials at a APIs calls as well as each API has an associated access control list allowing calls only by trusted clients.
 The workflow for this client-access management looks like:
-- The authorization server associates data with the access token that binds this particular token to a certain client.
-The binding can utilize the client identity, but in most cases, the authorization server utilizes key material (or data derived from the key material) known to the client.
+- The OAuth server associates data with the access token that binds this particular token to a certain client.
+The binding can utilize the client identity, but in most cases, the OAuth server utilizes key material (or data derived from the key material) known to the client.
 - This key material must be distributed somehow.
-Either the key material already exists before the authorization server creates the binding, or the authorization server creates ephemeral keys.
+Either the key material already exists before the OAuth server creates the binding, or the OAuth server creates ephemeral keys.
 The way pre-existing key material is distributed varies among the different approaches.
 For example, [X.509 Certificates](https://en.wikipedia.org/wiki/X.509) can be used in which case the distribution happens explicitly during the enrollment process.
 Or the key material is created and distributed at the TLS layer, in which case it might automatically occur during the setup of a TLS connection.
-- The resource server must implement the actual proof of possession check.
+- The APIs must implement the actual proof of possession check.
 It is typically done on the application level, often tied to specific material provided by the transport layer (e.g., TLS).
-The resource server must also ensure that the replay of the proof of possession is not possible.
+It must also ensure that the replay of the proof of possession is not possible.

 ## 3. Conclusions